The Armed Forces community is made up of:

 All personnel on leaving the Services are offered an F Med 133 proforma summarising significant medical history, immunisation and screening status and current medication, for onward transmission to their civilian primary care practitioner.

 Requests for personal data and service records of veterans’ will be provided by the Ministry of Defence (MOD) on completion and return of the relevant forms.
-You must supply poof of identification when returning these forms.
+You must supply proof of identification when returning these forms.
 Records can be supplied to a healthcare provider on receipt of the veteran’s signed consent.

 Citizens Advice Scotland